monowai/flockdata.org/ab-engine/README.md

 ### Next steps for you!
 Figure out how to audit a record from the [API](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls) documentation.
 Understand and add [Tags](https://github.com/monowai/auditbucket/wiki/Tags).
 Process a batch of Audit records.
 Log a change.

+You will probably want to look at the various Bean packages in [ab-common](../ab-common/src/main/java/com/auditbucket/audit/bean) to find the various properties you can set while we continue to enhance the documents!